From defensiveness and stonewalling to finally being heard.

 To motivate your spouse to talk to you, carefully consider the items below.
 These items apply EQUALLY to husbands speaking to wives and to wives speaking to husbands!
 Usually both partners in a couple simultaneously struggle with listening.
 That's why couples get so stuck and the communication pattern feels so hopeless.

-If you ask him a question, let him know you want to hear his answer by not responding (cross examining) to the first thing that does not line up or what seems to contradict a previous answer.
+If you ask him (or her) a question, let him know you want to hear his answer by not responding (cross examining) to the first thing that does not line up or what seems to contradict a previous answer.

 Give him the questions in writing.